thepacketgeek/rust-tcpstream-demo/README.md

 [Get Started Here](./lines)

 ## Message Protocol
-If we want to send more than just lines, we can abstract even further into a protocol of structs, handling serialization & deserialization in the background.
+If we want to send more than just lines, we can abstract even further into a protocol of structs, handling serialization & deserialization with [byteorder](https://docs.rs/byteorder/1.3.4/byteorder/)

 [Get Started Here](./protocol)